algosup/2023-2024-project-3-virtual-processor-team-3/FunctionalSpecifications.md

 => The team (6 people)

-=> X working hours: 3 hours of work in a half day, 6 team members, X half days until the release of the final product (working hours on personal time not included)
+=> TODO: X working hours: 3 hours of work in a half day, 6 team members, X half days until the release of the final product (working hours on personal time not included)

 => 1 computer per team member